Direct School Admission (DSA–Sec)

 E. SELECTION PROCESS BY SCHOOL

-All shortlisted students will be informed latest by 8 Jul 2025 to attend a first round of an interview, an audition, sports trial, visual art aptitude test or task challenges depending on the DSA area.
+All shortlisted students will be informed latest by 7 Jul 2026, Tuesday to attend a first round of an interview, an audition, sports trial, visual art aptitude test or problem solving tasks depending on the DSA area.

-Students who are shortlisted will be invited to attend a second round of interview at a later date.
+Selected students will then be further invited for a second round of interview with the Student Development Team at a further date.

 Students who are shortlisted to attend the interview and trials are to report to the school’s General Office where the teacher overseeing the DSA Exercise will meet them to give further instructions.